 - In a large bowl, whisk together the almond flour, cocoa powder, sweetener, and salt.
 Stir in the butter and peppermint extract.
 Sprinkle the cream cheese over the surface.
 Use a pastry cutter or two sharp knives to cut the cream cheese in until the dough looks unified and comes together easily.

-- Bake 15 minutes, switching the trays of cookies halfway through the baking time.
+Bake 15 minutes, switching the position of the trays in the oven halfway through the baking time to ensure even baking.
 Remove and let cool completely.
 Then place the cookies in the freezer for at least 1 hour (helps make the coating process easier).

 - In a heatproof bowl set over a pan of barely simmering water, combine the chocolate and the cocoa butter.
 Stir until melted and smooth.
 Stir in the peppermint extract.